 Welcome to Discovering Buddhism, Module 2, How to Meditate.
 The instructor for this course is Ani Losang Tendrol.
-I will post a summary after every class and a few meditation topics and homework questions.
+I will post a summary of every class and a few meditation topics and homework questions.
 In addition, if there were questions that I couldn’t answer during class, I will post the answers here.
 Please post a comment if you have something to share!

 How to Meditate